About Precision Fermentation: Leadership

-Mike manages Precision Fermentation's growing global sales organization: direct and channel sales, sales operations and client service with a focus on ensuring strong customer adoption, value recognition and an overall great customer experience.
-As a principal of the company, his responsibilities also include shaping overall corporate strategy while driving and deploying specific sales and marketing plans.
-He is a graduate of Arizona State University WP Carey School of Business and has spent the last 25+ years working within or selling data, analytics and integration technology to the Banking & Capital Markets vertical.
-Mike is a beer enthusiast with a preference for Belgians, porters, stouts, sours and an occasional IPA.
+Mike manages Precision Fermentation's growing global sales organization, including direct and channel sales, sales operations, and client service, with a focus on ensuring strong customer adoption, value recognition, and an overall great customer experience.
+As a principal of the company, his responsibilities also include shaping corporate strategy, while driving and deploying specific revenue-generation plans.
+He is a graduate of Arizona State University's W. P. Carey School of Business and previously worked for over 25 years in the banking and capital markets industries, where he drove business growth for data, analytics, and integration software providers.
+Mike is a beer enthusiast with a preference for Belgians, porters, stouts, sours, and an occasional IPA.

 Dave Morris, Lead Engineer and Fermentation Specialist

-As lead engineer for Precision Fermentation, Dave's responsibilities focus on the design, development and deployment of the BrewMonitor System.
-Dave grew up on the coastal waters of Georgetown, SC and attended College of Charleston where he majored in Biology and Psychology.
-He attended graduate school at Clemson University, where he earned his Masters in Biosystem Engineering with a focus on wastewater treatment and biofuel fermentations.
+As lead engineer for Precision Fermentation, Dave's responsibilities focus on the design, development, and deployment of the BrewMonitor System.
+Dave grew up on the coastal waters of Georgetown, SC, and attended College of Charleston where he majored in Biology and Psychology.
+He attended graduate school at Clemson University, where he earned his master’s degree in Biosystems Engineering with a focus on wastewater treatment and biofuel fermentations.
 He started his career at Oskar Blues Brewery in Brevard, NC, first as a QC Tech and then as QC Lab Manager.
 He then worked in R&D at Mimetics in Durham, studying brewing yeast transcriptional analysis, before joining Precision Fermentation.
-He enjoys mountain biking, gardening, and IPA’s.
+He enjoys mountain biking, gardening, and IPAs.